-At each school or site in the District, the procedures for investigating bullying and/or harassment include:
+At each school or site in the district, the procedures for investigating bullying and/or harassment include:

-- A. The principal/site administrator or designee selects a designee(s), employed by the School District, trained in investigative procedures to initiate the investigation.
-The designee(s) may not be the accused perpetrator (harasser or bully) or victim. - B. Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - C. The investigator shall collect and evaluate the facts including, but not limited to: - 1. description of incident including nature of the behavior; context in which the alleged incident occurred, etc.; - 2. how often the conduct occurred; - 3. whether there were past incidents or past continuing patterns of behavior; - 4. the relationship between the parties involved; - 5. the characteristics of parties involved (i.e., grade, age, etc.); - 6. the identity of the perpetrator, including whether the perpetrator was in a position of power over the student allegedly subjected to bullying or harassment; - 7. the number of alleged bullies/harassers; - 8. the age(s) of the alleged bullies/harassers; - 9. where the bullying and/or harassment occurred; and

-- 10. whether the conduct adversely affected the student victim's education or educational environment or the employee victim's work environment. - D. Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances and includes: - 1. recommended remedial steps necessary to stop the bullying and/or harassing behavior; - 2. a written final report to the principal/site administrator.
+- A. The principal/site administrator or designee selects a designee(s), employed by the school district, trained in investigative procedures to initiate the investigation.
+The designee(s) may not be the accused perpetrator (person who harassed or bullied) or the victimized. - B. Each individual (the person who was victimized, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and the person who was victimized be interviewed together. - C. The investigator shall collect and evaluate the facts including, but not limited to: - 1. description of incident including nature of the behavior; context in which the alleged incident occurred, etc.; - 2. how often the conduct occurred; - 3. whether there were past incidents or past continuing patterns of behavior; - 4. the relationship between the parties involved; - the characteristics of parties involved (i.e., grade, age, etc.); - the identity of the perpetrator, including whether the perpetrator was in a position of power over the student allegedly subjected to bullying or harassment: - 7. the number of alleged persons who bullied/harassed; - 8. the age(s) of the alleged persons who bullied/harassed; - 9. where the act of bullying and/or harassment occurred; and - 10. whether the conduct adversely affected the education or educational environment of the student who was victimized. or the work environment of the employee who was victimized. - D. Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances and includes: - 1. recommended remedial steps necessary to stop the bullying and/or harassing behavior; - 2. a written final report from the investigation is documented in the district's reporting platform.

-Where the victim is a student, according to the severity of the infraction, the principal or designee shall promptly notify the parent/legal guardian of the victim of any actions being taken to protect the victim.
-The frequency of notification will depend on the severity of the bullying incident.
+Where the person who was victimized is a student, the principal or designee shall promptly notify the parent/legal guardian of the student who was victimized of any actions being taken to protect the victimized.
+The frequency of notification will depend on the severity of the bullving incident.

-Where the victim is not a student, the principal's or designee's report will be made to the employee victim's supervisor and the same process described above will be followed if the alleged bullying or harassment was not alleged to occur at a school, but another District site.
+Where the person who was victimized is not a student, the principal's or designee's report will be made to the supervisor of the employee who victimized and the same process described above will be followed if the alleged bullying or harassment was not alleged to occur at a school, but another district site.